savob/savobajic.ca/content/projects/personal/website.md

 This meant that in order to have a consistent header and footer I would need to either copy them into each `.html` by hand, or resort to some trickery.

+I have these original scraps of a website I prepared in HTML by hand available for download [here](/website-by-hand.zip) for those curious.

 After looking up solutions I came across the concept of Static Site Generators (SSGs), which as the name implies, build static HTML pages for you programmatically that you then host.
 Of the ones available the one that stood out and I decided to use was HUGO.
 I